targetteal/o2-pt/rule-book.md

 ### Integrative decision-making

 The _Facilitator_ must use an integrative decision-making process to facilitate the resolution of each _Tension_.
-That means that any participant must be allowed to raise one or more objections to the proposal.
+That means that any participant must be allowed to raise one or more _Objections_ to the proposal.

-If no objections are raised, the proposal is accepted.
+If no _Objections_ are raised, the proposal is accepted.

-If there are objections, they must be integrated to the proposal.
+If there are _Objections_, they must be integrated to the proposal.

 #### Objections

-An objection is a reason why the proposal would cause harm to the _Circle_ and move it backwards.
-The _Facilitator_ can ask questions to help the objector understand if his or her objection is valid.
+An _Objection_ is a reason why the proposal would cause harm to the _Circle_ and move it backwards.
+The _Facilitator_ can ask questions to help the objector understand if his or her _Objection_ is valid.
 These questions must evaluate:

 1. **Degradation**.
-The objection is about some harm that the proposal would cause to the _Circle_.
+The _Objection_ is about some harm that the proposal would cause to the _Circle_.
 This harm must be explained.
 2. **Causality**.
-The objection must be caused by the proposal in order to be valid.
+The _Objection_ must be caused by the proposal in order to be valid.
 3. **Data-based**.
-The objection is based on current data or past experience.
+The _Objection_ is based on current data or past experience.
 In other words, it's not an anticipation of future events.
-However, if the claimed harm is so disastrous that the _Circle_ would not be able to adapt in the future, then the objection can be predictive and this criteria can be disconsidered.
+However, if the claimed harm is so disastrous that the _Circle_ would not be able to adapt in the future, then the _Objection_ can be predictive and this criteria can be disconsidered.
 4. **Role-related**.
-The objection affects one of the objector _Roles_ in the _Circle_.
+The _Objection_ affects one of the objector _Roles_ in the _Circle_.

-When validating objections, the _Facilitator_ should not judge the accuracy of the arguments presented, but only if they were presented with a logical reasoning and are thus reasonable.
-Valid objections are moved to integration.
+When validating _Objections_, the _Facilitator_ should not judge the accuracy of the arguments presented, but only if they were presented with a logical reasoning and are thus reasonable.
+Valid _Objections_ are moved to integration.

-#### Rule Book violation objection
+#### Rule Book Violation Objection

-Any participant can raise a "Rule Book violation objection" if he or she deems the proposal violates one of the rules described in this Rule Book.
+Any participant can raise a _Rule Book Violation Objection_ if he or she deems the proposal violates one of the rules described in this **Rule Book**.
 For example, one might say that a proposal is not a valid output for the _Adapt Mode_.

 In this case, the _Facilitator_ can ask the _Secretary_ to decide whether this is true or not.
-This special objection does not need to be validated using the criteria described in this section.
-Rule Book violation objections must be integrated normally.
+This special _Objection_ does not need to be validated using the criteria described in this section. _Rule Book Violation Objections_ must be integrated normally.

 ### Integration

-After harvesting valid objections, the _Facilitator_ must guide their integration to the proposal.
-One objection should be integrated at a time.
-The goal is to craft an amended proposal that would solve the original _Tension_ without causing the objection.
+After harvesting valid _Objections_, the _Facilitator_ must guide their integration to the proposal.
+One _Objection_ should be integrated at a time.
+The goal is to craft an amended proposal that would solve the original _Tension_ without causing the _Objection_.

-If the proposal is amended, the _Facilitator_ must give another opportunity to the participants to raise objections.
+If the proposal is amended, the _Facilitator_ must give another opportunity to the participants to raise _Objections_.

 If a proposal is taking too much time to integrate, the _Facilitator_ can discard the proposal entirely in order to move to the next _Tension_ list item.

 ### Asynchronous Proposals

-Structural changes can be proposed outside _Circle Meetings_ and are automatically adopted if all _Circle Members_ declare that they don't have any objections.
-If any objections are raised, the proposal must be escalated to the _Adapt Mode_ of a _Circle Meeting_.
+Structural changes can be proposed outside _Circle Meetings_ and are automatically adopted if all _Circle Members_ declare that they don't have any _Objections_.
+If any _Objections_ are raised, the proposal must be escalated to the _Adapt Mode_ of a _Circle Meeting_.

 It's up to the _Secretary_ to define how this process is accomplished.